NicholasAngel999/obsidian-notes/third-year/secret-intelligence/Reading for Victorian intelligence.md

 2. **Impact of Changing Security Needs:**

     - The decision to establish the SSB was driven by the recognition that espionage had become a critical aspect of national security.
 The Bureau was designed to formalize and streamline intelligence operations, setting the stage for the modern intelligence agencies in Britain.

+# defectors
+number of deserters/defectors
+- don't get many early on
+- they first suspected the cavalry weren't doing their job - they were killing them

+defector is essentially someone who deserts their own army